Search for keywords or browse the FAQs

 What is the processing fee for availing a LAS at Zerodha Capital?

-• ₹500 for stamp duty charges as per the Department of Stamps and Registration, Government of Karnataka, for the loan application.
+• ₹500 is charged for stamp duty charges as per the Department of Stamps and Registration, Government of Karnataka, for the loan agreement.

 What are all the charges incurred while availing loan against securities?